karlduino/CO2monitor/docs/instructions.md

 ![box with drilling template, with punch tool for marking drilling locations](https://karlduino.org/CO2monitor/docs/pics/01_with_template.jpg)

-I use a punch tool to put a dent into each of the 9 spots I want to drill.
-This really helps to get the drill bit started and at the right spot, but only if the punch is done very carefully with no slipping.
-I like the double-head kind that's a big spring (see the image above), but it takes some practice to get enough force to make a good mark that you can find with the drill bit, but not so much force that you punch all they way through the plastic.
+After breaking a bunch of boxes with a bunch tool (pictured above), I ended up finding that the easiest thing to do is just to drill directly through the template into the box with a 1/16" drill bit at each of the 9 spots.
+This small drill bit is pretty easy to line up and get started without slipping.

 Before removing the template, mark the cut-out for the micro-USB with a sharpie.

 ![box with marks for drilling and cutting locations](https://karlduino.org/CO2monitor/docs/pics/02_with_marks.jpg)

-I use a 7/64" drill bit for the two holes for the LED display (top-right and middle-left on the template).
-They'll take 1/2" 4/40 screws.
-I use a 1/16" drill bit for the three holes for the Arduino and the four holes for the corners of the sensor cut-out.
+Again, use the 1/16" drill bit for all nine positions.
+Then go back to the top two positions (top-right and middle-left on the template), which will hold the LCD display, and enlarge the holes using a 7/64" drill bit.
+These will take 1/2" 4/40 screws.

+The other seven holes include three for the Arduino (in which I use 11/32" 0/80 screws) and four holes for the corners of the sensor cut-out.

 ![box with holes all drilled](https://karlduino.org/CO2monitor/docs/pics/03_drilled.jpg)